 Legislation, such as the EC Clinical Directive and the Human Tissue Act, has provoked universities to examine and, where necessary, improve and update their procedures and policies.
 In addition, many of the main research funders require assurances at both application and award stage that projects have, where necessary, been approved by an institution’s ethics committee and that the research will be conducted within a research governance structure embedded within the institution and in compliance with the Concordat to Support Research Integrity (2019).

-Work on the University's research governance resources is consistently ongoing and following the publication of the RCUK's Policy and Guidelines on Governance of Good Research Conduct, February 2013 and the UK Research Integrity Office's (UKRIO) Code of Practice for Research: Promoting good practice and preventing misconduct, September 2009.
+Work on the University's research governance resources is consistently ongoing and following the publication of the RCUK's Policy and Guidelines on Governance of Good Research Conduct (updated April 2017; FAQs January 2018) and the UK Research Integrity Office's (UKRIO) Code of Practice for Research: Promoting good practice and preventing misconduct (September 2009).

 In line with the University Statement on the Ethical Conduct of Research, the University produced a revised Research Code of Practice, drawing on the sector guidance from the RCUK and UKRIO, to provide a clearer and more concise statement of guiding principles of research good practice, which links to the more detailed standards, policies, procedures and training materials provided as web-based resources.
 This revised code was approved by the Council at its meeting in 20 July 2011.